 if you don’t succeed, try again.

-i am trying to be bold to step into (and through) fear. i am trying to find strength, not look back or hesitate. i am trying to lean in to the present, to let go, and just dangle with possibility between the brackets of now.
+i am trying to be bold to step into (and through) fear. i am trying to find strength, to not look back or hesitate. i am trying to lean into the present, to let go, to dangle with possibility between the here and there, between yesterday and tomorrow, smack dab between the brackets of now.

 never satisfied with letting go… never observing needs or necessity, she fuels small battles (in her mind). makes war (in her head). she begins with forced starts and ends in false beliefs. it’s a lesson she learns, again and again.

 she is humbled. back at the beginning, observing the cautionary signs she did not see first time around. honoring static laws that wait patiently for her to remember. because eventually, she does.